Updating Greenplum® cluster settings

 backup_window_start.hours: Start of the period for initiating cluster backup.
 It is set in UTC inHHformat: from0to23. -

 maintenance_window: Maintenance window settings (including for disabled clusters):type: Maintenance type.
-The possible values include:ANYTIME: Any time.WEEKLY: On schedule.
+The possible values include:ANYTIME: Any time.WEEKLY: On a schedule.

 -